Ghindea/QR_code_generator/README.md

                 3: 29x29; can encode up to 53 ASCII characters
                 ...
                 40: 177x177; can encode up to 2953 ASCII characters
-                (for more information about character capacities go [here](https://www.thonky.com/qr-code-tutorial/character-capacities))
+                (currently only the first 13th versions are implemented | for more information about character capacities see [1])

         - [mask]: certain patterns in the QR code matrix can make it difficult for QR code scanners to correctly read the code. to counteract this, the QR code specification defines 8 mask patterns:
                 0: (i*j) % 2 + (i*j) % 3 == 0
                 1: (i/2 + j/3) % 2 == 0